isabellaalstrom/lovelace-grocy-chores-card/README.md

     - `--secondary-text-color` for the color.

 ## Known Issues
-1. Add Task area is incomplete and setting the `show_add_task` flag to `true` causes the card to disappear.
-(Add Task card has errors from main branch)
-2. Due/Completed dates with the time values 23:59:59 or 00:00:00 will not show the times.
+1. Due/Completed dates with the time values 23:59:59 or 00:00:00 will not show the times.
 This is because those are the default values populated when no time is set.

 ---